bhk/build/example.md

 ## Help

-When the goal `help` appears on the command line, `build.mk` will describe all of the other goals on the command line, instead of building them.
+When the goal `help` appears on the command line, Minion will describe all of the other goals on the command line, instead of building them.
 This gives us visibility into how things are being interpreted, and how they map to underlying Make primitives.